Attachmate Worldwide | Contact Us | NetIQ.com

 SSH is a protocol that establishes a secure channel between a local and remote computer.
 SSH provides strong, encrypted authentication and a secure encrypted tunnel through which users can execute commands and move data.

 There are two file transfer protocols that use SSH for authentication and encryption, SCP and SFTP.
 This section addresses SFTP.
-For information about the differences between SCP and SFTP, see Technical Note 1918.
+For information about the differences between SCP and SFTP, see KB 7022000.

 SFTP is not a 'secure version' of the standard FTP protocol.
 It is a completely different file transfer protocol.
 You cannot connect to an FTP server using SFTP protocol or to an SFTP server using FTP protocol.
 The SFTP protocol relies upon SSH to provide authentication and encryption.